Google puts the brakes on Fiber and plans for layoffs

 "In the cities where we've launched or are under construction, our work will continue," Barratt said.
 But for additional cities that were in talks to receive Google Fiber, "we're going to pause our operations and offices while we refine our approaches."

 Barratt also said Google Fiber will be "reducing our employee base."
-According to multiple reports, Google is planning to layoff 9% of Fiber's staff, or more than 100 employees.
+A source familiar with the matter said Google Fiber would cut 9% of staff, or more than 100 employees.

-Jacquelyn Miller, a spokeswoman for Google, did not immediately respond to a request for comment on the layoffs.
+Jessica Reeves, a spokeswoman for Google Access, declined to comment on the layoffs.

 Google first announced plans for Fiber in 2010 with the promise of giving customers access to Internet that's "100 times faster" than usual.
-Since then, Google has rolled out the fiber optic Internet service to Kansas City, Austin, and Provo, Utah.
+Since then, Google has rolled out the fiber optic Internet service to Kansas City, Austin, Provo, Utah, and nearly half a dozen others.

 Google had planned to bring Fiber to eight more cities, including Los Angeles, Dallas and Oklahoma City, but those plans are now on hold.